Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 Fitting Three GEE Models using the geeglm Function

-# Fit GEE model with independence correlation structure
+# The model uses an independence correlation structure (corstr = "independence")

 cohort,